 Virtual queuing with scheduled pick-up

 An even more sophisticated solution for stores that sell via web shops where people come and pick up their goods, is a scheduled pick-up which allows the customer to choose a time slot for pick-up.
-This is also known as curbside pickup or click and collect, and could be a good retail social distancing solutions.
+This is also known as curbside pickup or click and collect, and could be a good retail social distancing solution.
 With a grocery store appointment system, the store can choose to spread out the time slots available to reduce crowds and also to adhere with staff allocation to avoid bottle-necks.

 In advance of the chosen time slot, the customer gets a reminder via text message which also contains a link.
 Once the customer arrives outside the store, they announce their arrival by activating the link in the text message.
 The staff will then receive a notification that the customer has arrived and can then handle over the prepared order swiftly.